-At 140 lumens in lantern mode and 50 lumens in flashlight mode, the light quality of the Voyager is wonderful.
+At 140 lumens in lantern mode and 50 lumens in flashlight mode, the light quality of the Voyager is lovely.
 It has just the right amount of light for camping adventures with a partner.
-If you try to use artificial light as little as possible when camping, this might be the perfect product for you.
 It is bright enough to use to cook or play cards.
-As a flashlight, it does a great job illuminating the path ahead.
+As a flashlight, it does a fine job illuminating the path ahead.

-However, if you are in a large group and need to provide light for everyone to do separate tasks, or if you need a super bright light for emergencies, then we would recommend the BioLite BaseLantern XL or the Coleman Northstar.
-If you are looking for something with a beautiful low light that doesn't take any batteries or fuel to power, check out the LuminAID PackLite Max.
+If you are in a large group and need to provide light for everyone to do separate tasks, or if you need a super bright light for emergencies, then you will want to look elsewhere.
+We recommend the Ultimate Survival Technologies 30-Day Duro Glow.
+If you are looking for something with a beautiful low light that doesn't take any batteries, check out the LuminAID PackLite Max.

 Ease of Use

 This lantern, like all the Black Diamond lights we tested, is very easy to use.
 This one is a favorite amongst the kidlets because it is small, light, and easy enough for them to operate.
 The battery compartment is in the bottom; unscrew it and snap in four AA batteries.
 Pushing the power button once turns on the lantern; holding it down dims the light until it is released.
 Pushing the power button again turns off the light.
 When the power button is pushed a third time, the lantern goes into flashlight mode, which also has a dimming option if the power button is held down.
 There is a third option as well.
 It takes a double click on the power button to illuminate both the lantern and the flashlight modes at the same time.
 There is also a small light above the power button that shines green when the batteries are fresh, and red when they are about to run out.

 The Voyager is a favorite with the kidlets.
 It's easy to switch between lantern and flashlight mode and fits easily into smaller hands.